SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

   - After the [`HANDLE`](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abapcreate_data_handle.htm) addition, a reference variable of the static type of class `CL_ABAP_DATADESCR` or its subclasses that points to a type description object are expected.

 The following examples show snippets that have already been covered in several sections above.
-The use the following methods to get type description objects:
+They use the following methods to get type description objects:
 - `cl_abap_typedescr=>describe_by_name` (based on an existing type name)
 - `cl_abap_typedescr=>describe_by_data` (based on an existing data object)
-- `...=>get*` (getting type description objects for elementary and other types)
+- `...=>get*` (getting type description objects for elementary and other types; other get* methods are shown further down)

 ```abap
 "------------------------------------------------------------------